Bryan Van Den Bogaert

-Bryan Van Den Bogaert (born 14 December 1991) is a Belgian professional footballer who plays as a left back for Kazakh club Kyzylzhar.
+Bryan Van Den Bogaert (born 14 December 1991) is a Belgian professional footballer who plays as a left back for Royal Knokke.

 Career

 Van Den Bogaert spent his early career in Belgium with Cappellen, Heist and Antwerp.
 Before signing for Heist in September 2013 he had spent two weeks training in Russia.
 He moved from Heist to Antwerp in September 2014.

 After being released by Antwerp in April 2015, he trialled with English club Bolton Wanderers.
 In August 2015 he trialled with another English club, Crawley Town, after a five-hour drive from his home in Belgium.
 He signed a short-term contract with the club later that month.
 After making 2 appearances for the club, he signed for non-league club Whitehawk later that month.
 He made his debut for Whitehawk in a 2–2 draw at Ebbsfleet United on 29 August.
 Although naturally a left-back, Van den Bogaert has played for Whitehawk as a centre-back.
 He moved to Ebbsfleet United in January 2016.
 He was confirmed as having left Ebbsfleet United in June 2016.

 In October 2020, Van Den Bogaert signed a one-year contract with RWDM in the Belgian First Division B, after having playing for Westerlo for three seasons.

 On 28 January 2022, Van Den Bogaert signed with KA in Iceland.
 He then signed for Kazakh club Kyzylzhar.